The above application will create a .pdf file with the design of a bellows according to the specified measurements and send it to your email.

 - El, stands for extension length, is the distance between the film and the lensboard in position of maximum bellows extension.
 If the camera moves the lensboard and/or film plane to focus, El must match the distance when nearby objects are focused.

 - Bf, means Bellows Factor, if you put 1 it means that with the bellows fully stretched, with its sides all flat, it will have the length given in El.
 But ideally the bellows should never be so stretched .
 With Bf you can add some extra extension in order to keep it always a bit folded.
-A typical value for Bf is 1.3, that leaves the creases not too stretched when the bellows is at full length.

 The drawing is already on the 1: 1 scale, that is, if it is printed, creased or cut, it will already be in the correct size to make the bellows.